yahoo/flux-router-component/README.md

 ```

 ## Browser Support
 This library supports browsers without native pushState, such as IE8 and IE9.
-For these old browsers, hash will be updated with the new route path.
+For these old browsers, the library will degrade to regular http get's.
 Here is an example:

 User clicks on a link to navigate from the current route `http://mydomain.com/home`, to a new route `http://mydomain.com/path/to/new/route`:

 * HTML5 browsers with pushState support will have the url updated to the new route;
-* IE8 and IE9 will have a hash fragment added to the current route: `http://mydomain.com/home#/path/to/new/route`.
+* IE8 and IE9 will make a complete HTTP GET to desired route.

 ## Polyfills
 `addEventListener` and `removeEventListener` polyfills are provided by: